-This course is designed as a fourth year option to Pre-calculus.
-Topics covered include righttriangle trigonometry, angles and radian measure, trigonometric equations, trigonometric applications, identities and proofs, graphs of the sine, cosine, and tangent function.
+This course is designed as a fourth year option to Pre-calculus for students completing either Algebra 2 TE or Algebra 2 in their junior year.
+Topics covered include right-triangle trigonometry, angles and radian measure, trigonometric equations, trigonometric applications, identities and proofs, graphs of the sine, cosine, and tangent function.